doonny/PipeCNN/README.md

 **PipeCNN** is an OpenCL-based FPGA Accelerator for Large-Scale Convolutional Neural Networks (CNNs).
 There is a growing trend among the FPGA community to utilize High Level Synthesis (HLS) tools to design and implement customized circuits on FPGAs.
 Compared with RTL-based design methodology, the HLS tools provide faster hardware development cycle by automatically synthesizing an algorithm in high-level languages (e.g. C/C++) to RTL/hardware.
 [OpenCL™](https://www.khronos.org/opencl/) is an open, emergying cross-platform parallel programming language that can be used in both GPU and FPGA developments.
 The main goal of this project is to provide a generic, yet efficient OpenCL-based design of CNN accelerator on FPGAs.
 PipeCNN utilizes ***Pipe**lined **CNN*** functional kernels to achieved improved throughput in inference computation.
-The design is scalable both in performance and hardware resource, and thus can be deployed on a variety of FPGA platforms.
+Our design is scalable both in performance and hardware resource, and thus can be deployed on a variety of FPGA platforms.

 ## How to Use